 5) Civil Hearings

 After a Notice and Order to Comply inspection is made and the property is still in violation, the property owner has already been summoned before the Hearing Officer for a civil hearing.
 At this hearing, the determination is made as to whether the property is in violation of the Gila County Development Codes.
 If the property owner is found responsible, a civil sanction or monetary fine may be imposed.
 The Defendant is sent a copy of the judgment against him.
-At this point in the process, the Hearing Officer gives the order to the Code Compliance Department to conduct future inspections to verify that the property owner comes into compliance.
+At this point in the process, the Hearing Officer gives the order to the Code Compliance Division to conduct future inspections to verify that the property owner comes into compliance.
 If the Defendant does not comply, Arizona Revised Statutes authorizes the Gila County Development Code Violation Hearing Officer to impose fines up to $700.00 per day for continuing violation for an individual person and up to $10,000 per violation per day for enterprises.